 NOTE: To find a United States public library near you, check out the Public Libraries website.

 ∞ Half Price Books – This bookseller has a Feed Your Brain summer reading program.
-Kids earn Bookworm Bucks (last year it was $5 for each month of the program) to spend at their stores after reading 300 minutes per month.
+Kids 14 and under earn Bookworm Bucks (it is usually $5 for each month of the program) to spend at their stores after reading 300 minutes per month.
+They also have a program for teens.
 The website link has great resources for choosing books for your children as well!

 ∞ TD Bank – For those of you who have a TD Bank near you, they also have a summer reading program.
-If your child reads 10 books, he or she can earn $10 to be deposited into a new or existing Young Savers account.
-Their website seems to only have last year’s information. so ask at your local branch.
+If your child (kindergarten through fifth grade) reads 10 books, he or she can earn $10 to be deposited into a new or existing Young Savers account.

 ∞ Chuck E. Cheese’s – This amusement offers reward calendars for kids for doing various things including reading.
 If your child reads a book every day for 2 weeks, he or she can earn 10 free tokens.
 One offer per child can be redeemed in a day.
 Food purchase is required, though (not beverage), so this may not work for any families that keep kosher.